 Meaningful recovery is achieved when the pain of the past is worked through and goals for the future are set and worked toward.
 Part of the problem of addiction is an inability to envision a different future, a future in which happiness, good work, and strong relationships are the fabric of daily life.
 Using positive psychology, therapists are able to help addicts plan for and believe they can attain the kind of future of which they previously could not even dream.

-Constance Scharff is the Senior Addiction Research Fellow and Director of Addiction Research for Cliffside Malibu.
-She is also the coauthor of the Amazon.com bestselling book Ending Addiction for Good with Richard Taite.
+I am the senior addiction research fellow and director of addiction research for Cliffside Malibu.
+I am also the co-author of the Amazon.com bestselling book Ending Addiction for Good with Richard Taite.